 The Bible is filled with references to music and instruments.
 If we try to imagine all the sounds described in it then it's a very noisy read.
 Here's our list of top musical instruments mentioned in the Bible.

 The shofar is a horn, traditionally of either a ram or goat.
 It wasn’t used to play music but to sound a signal through a series of long and short blasts.

 It is mentioned in several places in the Bible, often within the context of battles.
 Sometimes translators have chosen to describe it as a trumpet or as a ram’s horn instead of using the direct translation of shofar.

 Here’s a good example from the book of Joshua, when the Israelites advanced into the promised land of Canaan:

 ‘Then the Lord said to Joshua, ‘See, I have delivered Jericho into your hands, along with its king and its fighting men.
 March round the city once with all the armed men.
 Do this for six days.
 Make seven priests carry trumpets of rams’ horns in front of the ark.
 On the seventh day, march round the city seven times, with the priests blowing the trumpets.
 When you hear them sound a long blast on the trumpets, make the whole army give a loud shout; then the wall of the city will collapse and the army will go up, everyone straight in.’
 (Joshua 6:2-5, NIV)

-The cymbals mentioned in 2 Samuel 6:5 and Psalm 150:5 seem most likely to refer to the small cymbals on clappers (modern day castanets) and the finger cymbals seen in Middle Eastern dance.
+The cymbals mentioned in the Old Testament likely refer to the small cymbals on clappers (modern day castanets) and the finger cymbals seen in Middle Eastern dance.
 These instruments were used in noisy celebrations!

 ‘And David and all the house of Israel were celebrating before the LORD, with songs and lyres and harps and tambourines and castanets and cymbals.’
 (2 Samuel 6:5, ESV)